openhab/openhab-docs/configuration/items.md

 - State Channels will, as soon as linked to the Item, update the state of it and/or listen for Commands you send to it.
 For example, if you have a `Player` Item, a State Channel could be responsible for propagating the state of an audio player (`PLAYING`, `PAUSED`) to your Item as well as listening for proper Commands (`PLAY`, `PAUSE`, `PREVIOUS`, `NEXT`)
 - Trigger Channels will only send events that won't have any effect on the Item unless you treat them with Rules or use a Trigger Profile to do state changes or commands based on your event.
-For example, when you use a binding that integrates buttons or wall switches, a Trigger Channel could be responsible for sending a `CLICK` event when someone is pressing the button of the device.
+For example, when you use a Binding that integrates buttons or wall switches, a Trigger Channel could be responsible for sending a `CLICK` event when someone is pressing the button of the device.
 This event on it's own won't change anything on the Item, but you could use e.g the Trigger Profile "rawbutton-toggle-switch" to toggle a lamp on or off when the button is clicked.
 Also, you could define a Rule that is triggered by this event and e.g. calculates and changes the color of the lamp based on the sun position.